quasarstream/python-ffmpeg-video-streaming/README.md

 #### 2. From Clouds
 You can open a file from a cloud by passing a tuple of cloud configuration to the method.
 There are some options to open a file from **[Amazon Web Services (AWS)](https://aws.amazon.com/)**, **[Google Cloud Storage](https://console.cloud.google.com/storage)**, **[Microsoft Azure Storage](https://azure.microsoft.com/en-us/features/storage-explorer/)**, and a custom cloud.

-Please **[visit the 'open a file from a cloud' page](https://video.aminyazdanpanah.com/python/start/open-clouds)** to see more examples and usage of these clouds.
+Please visit **[this page](https://video.aminyazdanpanah.com/python/start/open-clouds)** to see more examples and usage of these clouds.
 ```python
 video = (google_cloud, download_options, None)
 ```